Billy Bishop Toronto City Airport: Ground transportation

-Access between the Toronto mainland and the airport terminal

-The airport terminal, located on the island, has since 2015 been connected to mainland Toronto by a pedestrian tunnel.
+Pedestrian access is provided by a pedestrian tunnel.
+Vehicular access to airport is provided by ferry.
 The airport owns two ferries: the 200-passenger ferry Marilyn Bell I, with the 150-passenger David Hornell V.C. as a backup vessel.
-These are used to provide a further connection between the island airport and the Toronto mainland.
-At only 122 m in distance, the route is one of the world's shortest regularly scheduled ferry routes.
-The ferry transports vehicles (for a fee) and free for passengers.
+The ferry transports vehicles for a fee and is free for passengers.

 Porter Airlines corporate headquarters

 The corporate headquarters of Porter Airlines is located on the airport property.

 According to a TPA study, the airport employs approximately 1,900 persons.
 84% of the positions are related to airlines and airlines servicing.
 Another 52 jobs are held in contract positions.